Editor's Note: This story originally appeared on Living on the Cheap.

 When we spoke a few days later, he said he could kick himself.
-Mark chalked his mistake up to a mind muddled by lack of sleep and racking cough.
+Mark chalked his mistake up to a mind muddled by lack of sleep and a racking cough.

 Like a lot of Americans, Mark lacks prescription drug coverage.
 He has health insurance through the Affordable Care Act, but many plans still have high deductibles or no prescription coverage at all.
-And, many folks remain under- or uninsured.
+And, many folks remain under or uninsured.

 Whether you need a prescription filled immediately for a sudden bout of the flu or you take drugs for a chronic condition, you can still find ways to save on prescriptions.
 Here are a few tips on how to keep your prescription drug costs low.

-Call pharmacies in your supermarket, retail stores (such as Target and Walmart), drugstores and warehouse clubs.
+Call pharmacies in your supermarket, retail stores (such as Target and Walmart), drugstore and warehouse club.